 Wash the inside and the outside of the tea kettle with hot soapy water, rinse, and dry.
 This step will make sure that any leftover residues from the production process will be gone.

 It is best to have non toxic tea kettles that are made of high-quality stainless steel, glass or ceramic and do not use any plastic components, at least in the interior.
-An electric kettle with no plastic components is highly desirable for consumers looking for a plastic-free solution in their daily routine.
+An electric kettle with no plastic components is highly desirable for consumers looking for non-toxic small kitchen appliances.
 There are quite a few options of plastic free electric kettles on the market that are mostly made entirely of food-grade and high-quality stainless steel, borosilicate glass, or ceramic.
-These specially designed kettles serve the purpose of making tasty breweries and also keep you healthy and safe from the detrimental effects of plastic.
+These specially designed kettles serve the purpose of making tasty breweries and also keep you healthy and safe from the detrimental health effects of plastic chemicals.
 Plastic free tea kettles can help improve your health in the long run and you will also experience the enhanced flavor in the drinks.

 The manufacturer of Fellows Stag kettle lists plastic in the materials used.
 Will the plastic come in contact with the water?